 Cut your potatoes before boiling.
 I know, so many of us grew up boiling whole potatoes.
 But the problem is that large, whole potatoes cook unevenly.
 So instead, cut your potatoes into evenly sized smaller pieces for quick and even boiling.

 Don’t overboil.
 Or maybe the tip should be, don’t multitask too much near the end of the potatoes’ cooking time. ;) You want to keep a close eye on them.
-And as soon as a dinner knife can be inserted easily into a potato with minimal resistance, they’re ready to go.
+As soon as a dinner knife can be inserted easily into a potato with minimal resistance, they’re ready to go.

 Pan “dry” after cooking.
 Then, one more step!
 Immediately after the potatoes have been drained, return them to the hot stockpot, and place it back on the hot burner over low heat.
 Hold the stockpot handles with oven mitts, and gently shake the pan for about 1 minute to release some of the steam and moisture from the potatoes.
 Then remove the pan from the heat and set it aside, and your potatoes will be ready to mash